AmyPhung/robo_dodgeball/neural_network.md

 We decided to leave this network soon after we created it as we realized that the function we wanted our network to learn was inherently nonlinear, even through the data it collected from our basic simulation.
 Remember, our goal is for the network to learn a function that maps ball state(s) to a robot velocity.
 In our basic simulation for training data, our robot would only move when a ball’s x position relative to the robot was approximately 0.
 At all other times, we the robot would do nothing as it wasn’t in danger of being hit by a ball.
 If we plotted the desired function from the ball’s relative x position to the robot’s velocity, it would look like a flat line until the relative x position was exactly 0, at which point the velocity would spike up or down depending on which way the robot needed to move, and then go back to being a flat line shortly after.
 This function cannot be approximated well enough for our purposes with only a linear mapping.

-[INSERT GRAPH OF FUNCTION FROM BALL X TO ROBOT VELOCITY]

 ### Second Pass:
 Once we knew we could successfully create a neural network and train it using Pytorch, we began working on our first implementation that would be compatible with our simulation in Gazebo, which rolled multiple balls towards the robot at varying angles and velocities.